 Linen Clothing Care – How to Do It Right

-Treat your linen clothing with real love.
+Linen clothing care can be easy if you follow these great tips.
+Always treat your linen clothing with real love.
 We do recommend washing your linen by hand but machine wash is also an option.
 Always use a gentle detergent (not powder as those tend to coat the fabric), in cold or lukewarm water.
 Regardless of water temperature, it is quite normal for linen textiles to shrink after a first wash.
 However, you need not expect shrinkage with Otella linen, as we pre-wash all our textiles.

 Before washing always separate your dark and light-coloured linens.